pesto-students/p5-darvin-Akshata-Ambi/Week-1/README.md

 * Chrome & Opera 15+: Blink
 * Chrome (iPhone) & Safari: Webkit

-## 4.Networking:
- Component of the browser which retrieves the URLs using the common internet protocols of HTTP or FTP.
-The networking component handles all aspects of Internet communication and security.
-The network component may implement a cache of retrieved documents in order to reduce network traffic.

-## 5.JavaScript Interpreter:
-It is the component of the browser which interprets and executes the javascript code embedded in a website.
-The interpreted results are sent to the rendering engine for display.
-If the script is external then first the resource is fetched from the network.
-Parser keeps on hold until the script is executed.

-## 6.UI Backend:
-UI backend is used for drawing basic widgets like combo boxes and windows.
-This backend exposes a generic interface that is not platform specific.
-It underneath uses operating system user interface methods.

-## 7.Data Persistence/Storage:
-This is a persistence layer.
-Browsers support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
-It is a small database created on the local drive of the computer where the browser is installed.
-It manages user data such as cache, cookies, bookmarks and preferences.

-## Rendering engine
 In order to render content the browser has to go through a series of steps:
 1. Document Object Model(DOM)
 2. CSS object model(CSSOM)